zinarr1/crosshairZ/README.md

 - 🌈 **Live color and opacity control** – instantly updates crosshair appearance
 - 🖌️ **PNG color overlay** option – apply chosen color over white and black PNGs
 - ⚙️ Settings menu:
-  - Open with **F2** (prevents opening multiple settings windows simultaneously)
+  - Open with **F2**
-  - Adjust position with arrow keys while settings are open
+  - Adjust position with arrow keys while settings are open (first you have to click somewhere on settings)
   - Select crosshair PNG with **"Select PNG"** button
   - Exit app with the **"Exit" button**
-- 🖥️ Works on roblox only (i use that on some game like steam games but not working only roblox)
+- 🖥️ Works on roblox only (i use that on some game like steam games but not working only roblox and if i get support i will try my best for making it for all games)
 - 🔒 Safe – no interaction with game memory or files
 - 🪶 Minimal CPU/memory usage
 - 💻 Available as `.exe`